 - a.
 Management's Discussion and Analysis (MD&A) or Plan of Operation. - 1.
 Plan of Operation.
 For the next twelve (12) months, management will continue its current plan of operation, with a focus on improving cost efficiency. - 2.
 Management's Discussion and Analysis.
 The performance of the Company could be measured by the following indicators: - 2.1 Increase/Decrease in Net Assets Value Per Share (NAVPS) NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding plus the total number of units outstanding due to deposit for future subscriptions (DFFS) and for conversion to shares, if any, as of the end of the reporting day.
 Any increase or decrease in NAVPS translates to a prospective capital gain or capital loss, respectively, for the Company's shareholders. - 2.2 Net Investment Income.
 Represents the total earnings of the Company from its investment securities, less operating expenses and income tax.
 This gauges how efficiently the Company has utilized its resources in a given time period. - 2.3 Assets Under Management (AUM).
 The assets under the Company's disposal.
 This measures the profitability of the Company (increase/decrease brought about by its operational income) as well as investor confidence (increase/decrease brought about by investor subscriptions/redemptions). - 2.4 Cash Flow.
-Determines whether the Company was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.
+Determines whether the Company was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments while at the same time maintaining the maximum level of investments and minimum level of cash at the same time.

-Accounting Policies for Financial Assets at Fair Value Through Profit and Loss
+Accounting Policies for Financial Assets at Fair Value through Profit or Loss

-Initial recognition '
+Initial recognition

 Financial assets are recognized in the Company's financial statements when the Company becomes a party to the contractual provisions of the instrument.
 Financial assets are recognized initially at fair value.
 Transaction costs are included in the initial measurement of all financial assets, except for investments classified as at FVTPL.
 All regular way purchases or sales of financial assets are recognized and derecognized on a trade date basis.
-Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the market place.
+Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.